 The Biodiversity Conservation Institute Chico Mendes is a special entity.
 “The ICMBio performs the actions of the National System of Protected Areas and may propose, implement, manage, protect, enforce and monitor conservation areas established by the Brazilian Union.”

-It also encourages programs of research, protection, preservation and conservation of biodiversity.It also executes and polices the environmental protection of Federal Conservation Units such as the Jericoacoara National Park.
+It also encourages programs of research, protection, preservation and conservation of biodiversity.It also executes and policies the environmental protection of Federal Conservation Units such as the Jericoacoara National Park.

-1984The National Park of Jericoacoara started as an Environmentaly Protected Area (APA) when the Brazilian goverment passed a special bill in October of 1984.
-The reason then was to control the disorganised occupation of the land which was starting to threathen it’s beauty.
+1984The National Park of Jericoacoara started as an Environmentally Protected Area (APA) when the Brazilian government passed a special bill in October of 1984.
+The reason then was to control the disorganised occupation of the land which was starting to threaten it’s beauty.
 The protected area covered 5,480 hectares (13,500 acres) around the little village of Jericoacoara.

 2002It was only 18 years later, in February of 2002 that the National Park of Jericoacoara became official and extended it´s surface area to 8,416 hectares of wildlife (20,700 acres) with the intention of “protecting and preserving coastal ecosystems, insure the preservation of it’s natural resources, enabling scientific research and environmentaly related education as well as enabling ecological tourism and the recreational activities in contact with nature”.